 The Herndons: An Atlanta Family is a fascinating read that I highly recommend.

-After reading this book, I gave it to my son, Henri Mobley, Master Barber/Instructor with his own barbershop in Atlanta, GA.
+After reading this book, I gave it to my son, Henri Mobley, Master Barber/Instructor and Proprietor of his own barbershop in Atlanta, GA.